 About Vision Arizona

-We are a group of churches committed to helping other biblically conservative churches get started in the state of Arizona, with two sub-networks VISION YUMA and Vision4Tuscon.
+We are a group of churches committed to helping other biblically conservative churches get started and strengthened in the state of Arizona, including sub-networks Vision Tucson and Vision Yuma.
 We offer funding, extensive coaching and have a track record of over 90% successes.
-We are associated with the church planting organization Converge Southwest.
+We are the church planting network for the state of Arizona for Converge Southwest, one of the eleven US regions of Converge.

 We Are Better Together